 Google Assistant will wait (maximum 8 seconds) for the next command after executing every command that you ask.
 You can see the LED lights on top of your Google Home device are spinning/bouncing.
 This is indicating that the Google Home is listening to you.

 You can try a series of questions to Google Home with just one Wake up command.
 After one user wakes up the Google Home, multiple users can join the conversation to continue with Google Home.
 The continued conversation is not supported while on call (set Google Voice Number for Google Home Calls) or playing media on Google Home.

 End Continued Conversation

 Google Home will wait for at most 8 seconds with the microphone turned on for the next command.
 The mic will automatically turn off after a few seconds of inactivity form the user.
-If you want to end the conversation with Google Home and not wait for the next command, then you can say the following to end the Continued Conversation.
+You want to end the conversation with Google Home and do not wait for the next command?
+You can say the following to end the Continued Conversation.